 22 Mar Themed weekend retreats

-Although we mostly provide for individual retreats, this year some of the brothers and sisters at Mucknell are offering five themed weekend retreats on a range of topics.
+Although we mostly provide for individual retreats, this year some of the brothers and sisters at Mucknell are offering four themed weekend retreats on a range of topics.

 19 – 11 August, English Mystics (Sr Alison)

 There was a flowering of spiritual writers in the 14th and first half of the 15th century England.
 They are known as the “English Mystics”.
 Many people have heard of Julian of Norwich but not necessarily of Walter Hilton, Richard Rolle, the anonymous author of “The Cloud of Unknowing”, or Marjory Kempe.

 This retreat will introduce each of these authors and give space to reflect upon some of their writings.
 There will be group sessions to familiarise everyone with the life story of each mystic and to share any reflections (that folk wish to share) from the spaces in between – which should give room for being, reading, walking, thinking and praying.
 There will also be opportunity for one-to-one conversations with Sr Alison.

 The retreat takes place against the background of the Mucknell Abbey’s everyday life.
 Participants are invited to join the Community for some, or all, of our daily Offices and the daily Eucharist.
 The weekend is not a “full immersion” in the English Mystics, so readings etc. at services and at meal times will not necessarily follow the theme of the retreat.
 The Community is a mixed one – men and women, Anglican and Methodist, younger and older…

 This retreat is an introduction.
 All are welcome but those already familiar with the work of the English Mystics may wish to bring their own reading to reflect upon and a willingness to help others discover what they have already found.

 11 – 13 October, Journeying with William Law (Br Patrick)